merezki-11/Group-8-Capstone-Project/README.md

-&nbsp;   • Built a web app to upload images
+    • Built a web app to upload images